wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 * Short enough so that you don't wait too long for the alert to fire after the time series stops reporting.
 * Long enough so that the alert can ignore slight variations in reporting times or extremely brief reporting gaps.

-**Note:** We recommend that you always make the shifting time window longer than the data-reporting interval of the time series.
+**Note:** Always make the shifting time window longer than the data-reporting interval of the time series.

 <!---
 For example, a one-minute shifting time window is likely to be too sensitive for a time series that reports once a minute, because even a slight variation in reporting time might lead to a false positive: